RostyslavOnysh/LeetCode/README.md

 ### 🧭 How to navigate the repository ?

-The repository is organized into folders, each corresponding to a specific platform or coding challenge category.
+The repository is organized into folders, each corresponding to a *specific platform* or coding challenge category.
 Within each folder, you'll find individual problem directories with the problem statements and their respective solutions.

-### Contribute

-Contributions are welcome!
-If you have a better or alternative solution for any of the problems or want to add new coding challenges, feel free to open a pull request.
-Together, we can build a robust collection of coding solutions to benefit the coding community.

 ### Connect with Me